-7. The subproject comprises of (i): construction of both side walls of Channi Himmat drain (length 1.19km); (ii) construction of reinforced cement concrete (RCC) drain with plane cement concrete (PCC) bedding for R1 and R2 drains (length 6.32km); (iii) construction of RCC box drain (length 0.33km); (iv) construction of PCC bedding (length 1.27km); (v) construction of six culverts and (vi) construction of online drain water treatment facility (capacity 20 MLD).
+7. The subproject comprises of (i) construction of both side walls of drains (length 11.65km); (ii) construction of one side wall (length 1.03 km); (iii) repairing/strengthening of existing walls (length 7.96 km); (iv) plain Cement Concrete bedding (length 15.41 km); (v) construction of cunnette in drains (length 9.60 km); (vi) construction of culverts (17 no.) and (vii) construction of pedestrian crossings..

 8. The subproject site is located in the built-up area of Jammu City, the winter capital of Jammu and Kashmir.
-It is situated at an average altitude of $312m^2$ above mean sea level in the foothills of lower Shivaliks.
+Jammu city is situated at an average altitude of $312m^2$ above mean sea level in the foothills of lower Shivaliks.
 The existing condition of drains in the area is a barrier to optimum development and growth of the area.
 The subproject site is not within or adjacent to environmentally sensitive areas such as cultural heritage site, protected area, wetland, buffer zone of a protected area and special area for protecting biodiversity.
 No water courses occur within the subproject corridor, however, the drains of the subproject area ultimately discharge into river Tawi.

 9. The design of proposed subproject has taken into consideration the establishment of an efficient drainage system and preventing erosion of existing drains, substantial reduction of water logging and flooding in sub-project area and improvement of local environment to reduce health risks to the citizens.
 Planning principles and design considerations have been reviewed and incorporated into the site planning process whenever possible thus environmental impacts as being due to the subproject design or location were not significant.
-However, temporary social impacts, due to access problems during subproject execution, are not avoidable as the residential and commercial establishments exist along the subproject corridor.
-Apart from this, the construction of waste water treatment facility based on Waste Stabilization Pond technology shall require acquisition of 10.5 ha of government land (in possession of Floriculture Department) at Indira Nagar (Bhor Camp).
-A total of 1164 non fruit bearing trees are present on this land, however, only 22 trees shall be required to be removed for construction of the proposed waste water treatment facility while as rest will remain intact.
+However, the social impacts due to land acquisition are not avoidable as the residential and commercial establishments exist along the subproject corridor.
 A Resettlement Plan has been developed in accordance with ADB SPS 2009 and Indian laws and regulations.